thdoan/jscrab/index.md

 - Added ability to remember selected computer level
 - Added feedback footer link
 - Increased to 10 difficulty levels that have a smoother progression
-- Fixed move cursor shown for computer tiles
+- Fixed move cursor shown for opponent tiles
 - Added icon effect on mouse hover
 - Added favicon for all platforms